How Insurance Policy Limits Affect Personal Injury Claims

 What Happens When Your Damages Exceed Policy Limits?

-Suppose your injury occurred in a car accident and the at-fault driver’s insurance policy is inadequate to cover your damages.
-In that case, your own underinsured motorist UIM/SUM coverage may step in.
-UIM/SUM coverage helps bridge the gap between the at-fault party’s insurance policy limits and your total damages, up to your own UIM/SUM policy limit.
+If your injury happened in a car accident and the at-fault driver does not have enough insurance, your own UIM/SUM coverage may apply.
+This type of coverage can help cover the difference between the at-fault driver’s policy limits and your damages.
+The amount of coverage is up to your own policy limits.

 Uninsured Motorist Coverage (UM)

-In cases where the at-fault driver has no insurance, uninsured motorist (UM) coverage protects you.
-This type of insurance allows you to recover damages from your own insurer when the responsible party is uninsured.
-It essentially replaces the role of the other driver’s insurance and can be a crucial safety net.
+In cases where the at-fault driver has no insurance, UM coverage helps to protect you.
+This type of coverage allows you to seek compensation through your own insurance company when there is no available insurance from the responsible driver.
+Essentially, it replaces the role of the other driver’s insurance, acting as a crucial safety net.

 Umbrella Insurance Policies